qi-github-ui/LoRE/README.md

 ## Framework

 1. ***Freebase***
->Freebase plays a crucial role in the AutoDCM framework as a comprehensive knowledge base.
-It provides structured information that assists in aligning extracted triples with existing entities and relationships. >For more information about how Freebase is utilized within AutoDCM, refer to the section 'Constructing the Knowledge Base for Enhanced RE' in our paper.
+>Freebase plays a crucial role in the LoRE framework as a comprehensive knowledge base.
+It provides structured information that assists in aligning extracted triples with existing entities and relationships. >For more information about how Freebase is utilized within LoRE, refer to the section 'Constructing the Knowledge Base for Enhanced RE' in our paper.

 >The knowledge base used in our paper is located in the `src/freebase/PersonGraphDataSet-master` directory.
 For more details about this dataset, visit [PersonRelationKnowledgeGraph on GitHub]>(https://github.com/liuhuanyong/PersonRelationKnowledgeGraph).